JithinKSatheesh/Hapiens_referal/README.md

 # Instgram Referal program

-### A nodejs serverside code to track people who used particular referal link
+### A nodejs server side code to track people who visit instgram using given referal link

 ##### Project made for Hapiens digital to track their instgram referal links